 To determine what works among your audience – and what doesn't – it’s crucial to experiment with the content you post and analyze the results.
 If you don’t test your content, how will you know what works best?

-It’s a good idea to set up a content strategy for these five Instagram features:
+It’s a good idea to set up a content strategy for these three Instagram features:

 Your chances of discovery and engagement increase remarkably if you make a habit of using all of these features, and using them well.
 It's important you utilize all of them and test the content.
 Then, look at the metrics and find out which your top three – or even top five – posts are.
 This is your audience telling you what content they like best; if a certain type of content is performing poorly over a long time period, it's not worth doing in your followers' eyes.